 Only the “inside” team scores.
 One point is given for each ball of the inside team that is closer to the pallino than any ball of the opposing team.
 If at the end of any frame the closest ball of each team is equidistant from the pallino, the frame ends in a tie and no points are awarded to either team.
 The game will resume from the opposite end of the court with the same team tossing the pallino.
 Captains of each team are responsible for keeping the score sheet and for reporting the results of the game.
-The first team who scores at least 15 points wins the game, you must win by 2 points.
+The first team who scores at least 12 points wins the game, you must win by 2 points.

 If the pallino is knocked out of the court or it is knocked in the front of the center line, the frame will end, no points are awarded, and the game will resume from the same end of the court with the same team tossing the pallino ( a “do-over”).